Ruthless People

 Ruthless People is a 1986 American black comedy film directed by David Zucker, Jim Abrahams, and Jerry Zucker and written by Dale Launer.
 It stars Danny DeVito, Bette Midler, Judge Reinhold, Anita Morris, and Helen Slater, with Bill Pullman in a supporting role in his film debut.
 The film is the story of a couple who kidnap their ex-boss's wife to get revenge and extort money from him.
 They soon realize he does not want her back and was planning to kill her himself.
-Meanwhile, the boss's mistress plans a blackmail attempt on him which also fails to go as planned.
+Meanwhile, the boss's mistress plans a blackmail attempt on him, which also fails to go as planned.

-This was the last film released under the Touchstone Films name before it was renamed to Touchstone Pictures by Disney.
+The film was a critical and commercial success.
+This was the last film released under the Touchstone Films label before Walt Disney Studios changed the name of the label to Touchstone Pictures as well as the last film directed by the Zucker, Abrahams and Zucker trio together.

 Plot

-Beverly Hills fashion tycoon Sam Stone despises his wife, Barbara, having married her for her family wealth, and plans to murder her so he can inherit her $15 million fortune and retire with his mistress Carol Dodsworth.
+Beverly Hills fashion tycoon Sam Stone despises his wife, Barbara, having married her for her family wealth, and plans to murder her so he can inherit her $15 million fortune and retire with his mistress Carol.
 He returns home armed with chloroform but finds Barbara is missing and receives a call from her abductor, demanding $500,000 for her return and threatening to kill her if the police or media are involved.
-Hoping to get Barbara killed, Sam deliberately ignores the demands.
+Hoping to get Barbara killed, a delighted Sam deliberately ignores the demands.

 The abductors, Ken and Sandy Kessler, are a lower-class couple targeting Sam because he built his business using the Kesslers' life savings and fashion designs he stole from Sandy.
 They detain Barbara in their basement but she proves difficult to control, and Sandy feels guilty about their actions.
-Intending to financially blackmail Sam, Carol sends her lover Earl Mott to film Sam at the cliff from which he intended to dispose of Barbara, but, unaware of Sam's appearance, Earl unwittingly films a man having sex with a prostitute, mistaking her screams for Barbara dying.
+Intending to financially blackmail Sam, Carol sends her lover Earl to film Sam at the cliff from which he intended to dispose of Barbara, but, unaware of Sam's appearance, Earl unwittingly films a man having sex with a prostitute, mistaking her screams for Barbara dying.
 Without watching the tape, Carol forwards a copy to Sam who assumes it is a seductive birthday present, and she interprets his lewd response as a threat, causing her and Earl to go into hiding.

 Bored and overweight, Barbara begins following television exercise programs.
-She is eventually overjoyed to realize she has lost 20 lbs and bonds with Sandy after being impressed by her fashion ideas and dress designs, in which she now can fit.
+She is eventually overjoyed to realize she has lost 20 lbs and bonds with Sandy after being impressed by her fashion ideas and dress designs, into which she now can fit.
 Meanwhile, Ken repeatedly drops the ransom price, eventually reaching $10,000, but Sam refuses to pay and encourages Ken to kill Barbara.
 Although Ken is confronted as a suspect because of tire tracks at the Stone residence, the investigation is redirected when Carol, hoping to incriminate Sam, sends another copy of the tape to police chief Henry Benton, unaware he is the man on the tape.
 Assuming he is being blackmailed, Benton has Sam investigated and arrested following the discovery of the chloroform and photos of him with Carol.